 Regarding the future of Greek-British relations in the aftermath of the diplomatic incident, Greece stressed that "our relationship with Britain is not affected."
 Yesterday, on the sidelines of the NATO Foreign Ministers' Meeting, George Gerapetritis met with his British counterpart (and former Prime Minister) David Cameron, at the latter's request.
-The Greek Foreign Minister did point out to his UK counterpart that the "disagreement of principle" continues to exist on the issue of the return of the Marbles.
+The Greek Foreign Minister pointed out to him the "disagreement of principle" that exists on the issue of the return of the Marbles.
 However, the two ministers agreed that there is a need for cooperation to safeguard bilateral relations.